cmpute/num-prime/ROADMAP.md

+# Roadmap for v0.3
+- Address #2 (add `factorize` API for unfallible factorization, and deprecate `factors64`)

-# Roadmap for v0.2
+# Roadmap for v0.next
+- Implement factorization for Gaussian integers (and other quadratic integers?)
+- Implement a wrapper supporting fast modular arithmetics and use it to speed up is_prime64 and factors64
 - Implement SIQS
 - Add benchmarks for factorization & primality test (ref: SageMath benchmark tests)
+- Euler totient

+# Roadmap for v1
+- Support modular integer in a unified API
+- Stablize API, determine minimal verison for each dependency
 - Support no_std

+# Undetermined
 - Use NumAssign as trait bounds and see if there's prominent performance improvement

-# Roadmap for v1
 - Support `rug` and `ibig` as backend
-- Stablize API, determine minimal verison for each dependency
-- Euler totient
-- Implement a wrapper supporting fast modular arithmetics.
-(Maybe implement it as `Eiter<Integer, ModularInteger>`)
-- [?]
-Support rug & primal or primesieve-sys as backend
+- Support `rug` & `primal` or `primesieve-sys` as PrimeBuffer backend
-- [?]
-Support async and multi-thread
+- Support async and multi-thread